rustwasm/wasm-bindgen/guide/src/reference/weak-references.md

 # Support for Weak References

-By default wasm-bindgen does not uses the [TC39 weak references proposal](https://github.com/tc39/proposal-weakrefs).
+By default wasm-bindgen does not use the [TC39 weak references proposal](https://github.com/tc39/proposal-weakrefs).
 This proposal just advanced to stage 4 at the time of this writing, but it will still stake some time for support to percolate into all the major browsers.